How Long Does Lipo Take? A Complete Guide to Liposuction Timing

 Garment Fitting: We’ll fit you with your compression garment, which is essential for optimal healing.

-Total time from arrival to departure typically ranges from 3-6 hours, depending on the complexity of your procedure.
+Total from arrival to departure typically ranges from 3-6 hours, depending on the complexity of your procedure.

 Liposuction by Treatment Area